skip to content

 00:32:32 - Anthony Campolo

-Yeah, I like that idea of like slowly exposing more and more of the functionality of these underlying clouds because you're, you're hosted on gcp, as you say, so you have, you know, storage buckets and you have all this kind of stuff there, but if you just expose all that, then you're just gcp, you know, it's like so having some sort of curated path is the whole point and why someone's using it in the first place.
-But there's always going to be that tension of like, how much can you expose to the user?
-Like what, what do you need?
-What kind of guardrails you need to put in place if you want to expose it and give a similar sort of DX to the current plugin.
-So it's really interesting, like really wide open kind of, kind of problem space that I always find really interesting to think about.
-All right, so now we're going to be adding our postgres plugin.
-And to me, just the fact that you can like get an entire postgres database like spun up and provisioned that quickly is so nuts.
-Like it used to takes so long time to do this kind of stuff.
+Yeah, I like that idea of slowly exposing more and more of the functionality of these underlying clouds because you're hosted on GCP, as you say, so you have storage buckets and you have all this kind of stuff there.
+But if you just expose all that, then you're just GCP, you know?
+So having some sort of curated path is the whole point and why someone's using it in the first place.
+But there's always going to be that tension of, like, how much can you expose to the user?
+What kind of guardrails do you need to put in place if you want to expose it and give a similar sort of DX to the current plugin?
+So it's a really interesting, really wide-open kind of problem space that I always find really interesting to think about.
+All right, so now we're going to be adding our Postgres plugin.
+And to me, just the fact that you can get an entire Postgres database spun up and provisioned that quickly is so nuts.
+It used to take so long to do this kind of stuff.

 00:33:31 - Greg Schier